With 2022 just around the corner, we’ve drummed up a few fleet industry trends to look for in the new year.

 1. Unreliable Supply Chains

 Many in the fleet industry have felt the repercussions of supply chain shortages, from replacement parts to vehicle procurement.
-While some operations have taken to stock piling frequently used parts to ensure fewer business disruptions, others have had to find ways to beef up preventative maintenance (PM) to extend asset lifespans.
+While some operations have taken to stock piling frequently used parts to ensure fewer business disruptions, others have had to find ways to beef up preventive maintenance (PM) to keep assets on the road beyond their optimal replacement window.
 Charlotte Ashcraft and her team at Franklin County Commissioner’s Fleet Management do both: Supply chain issues have "made our on-site inventory very important.
 When you can get [a part], you get it and you hold it, because you may not get it later," says Charlotte.
 When it comes to vehicle procurement, she explains: "You have to order them now and hope you get them next year.
-That means maintenance and preventative processes are of the utmost importance, because you have to keep that car on the road until you can get another one — and that may be eight, nine months from now."
+That means maintenance and preventive processes are of the utmost importance, because you have to keep that car on the road until you can get another one — and that may be eight, nine months from now."

 Adam Bliss, IT and Safety Manager for J. Pettiecord has also experienced firsthand the frustrations from supply chain issues.
 "We had so many trucks on order pre-pandemic; the pandemic came, some of those trucks did come in after time — they were waiting on various parts that weren’t available," he says.
 As for the rest of the trucks?
 "They ended up canceling the entire order for all their customers and making everyone rebook their orders.
 And the price went up."
 According to Forbes, "The critical base of auto suppliers is struggling with a whole range of issues including material availability, extended lead times, sudden cost increases and an unprecedented shortage of labor."